-The Brake System Indicator light comes on when you turn the ignition ON (II).
-If the parking brake is not set, it goes off after you start the engine.
-If the parking brake is set, it goes off when you fully release the parking brake with the engine running.
+The Brake System Indicator normally comes on when you turn the ignition switch ON (II).
+It is a reminder to check the parking brake.
+It comes on and stays lit if you do not fully release the parking brake.

 If it comes on at any other time, it indicates a problem with the car's brake system.
 In most cases, the problem is a low fluid level in the brake fluid reservoir.
 Press lightly on the brake pedal to see if it feels normal.
-If it does, check the brake fluid level the next time you stop at a service station (see page 193).
+If it does, check the brake fluid level the next time you stop at a service station (see page 195).
 If the fluid level is low, take the car to your dealer and have the brake system inspected for leaks or worn brake pads.